Quinn Hughes Game Preview: Canucks vs. Kraken

 Hughes Season Stats Insights

-- In five of 17 games this year, Hughes has scored a goal, and he has one game with multiple goals.
+- In 20 games this season, Hughes has a plus-minus rating of +15, while averaging 24:33 on the ice per game.

+- Hughes has netted a goal in a game seven times this year in 20 games played, including multiple goals once.

-- In 13 of 17 games this season, Hughes has recorded a point, and six of those games included multiple points.
+- Hughes has a point in 16 of 20 games this season, with multiple points in seven of them.

-- Hughes has an assist in 11 of 17 games this year, with multiple assists on five occasions.
+- Hughes has an assist in 13 of 20 games this season, with multiple assists on five occasions.

-- Hughes' odds on his points over/under carry an implied probability of 37.7% that he hits the over.
+- Hughes' odds on his points over/under carry an implied probability of 35.7% that he goes over.

-- Given his moneyline odds, Hughes has an implied probability of 67.5% of going over his assist prop bet.
+- There is an implied probability of 65.4% of Hughes going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.